 Science of Family Medicine (EBM)

-The "Science of Family Medicine" is our evidence-based medicine curriculum, designed to give you the skills required to practice information mastery over the course of your professional life.
-We are inspired by the idea that "We do not have to know everything, but we have to know how to find it!"
+The "Science of Family Medicine" is our evidence-based medicine curriculum, designed to give residents the skills required to practice information mastery over the course of their professional lives.
+We are inspired by the idea that, "We do not have to know everything, but we have to know how to find it!"
 SOFM enjoys an inter-professional teaching team: Dr. Celeste Song, faculty physician with the Department of Family Medicine, Ms. Lorraine Porcello, Branch Librarian at Highland Hospital, and Dr. Brooke Levandowski, epidemiologist with the Department of Obstetrics and Gynecology.
 We bring EBM to life!
 (Okay, the food helps, too.)
 This is a resident-driven curriculum, occurring cyclically over the course of the third year.
-As a participant, you will serve as a leader of one of twelve EBM cycles.
+As a participant, residents serve as leaders of one of twelve EBM cycles.
 Each leader proposes a clinical question, generated by their own practice.
-Over the course of the next four weeks, the R3 group collaborates to survey the secondary literature, and select and analyze a primary paper that best answers the question.
+Over the course of the next four weeks, the R3 group collaborates to survey the secondary literature and select and analyze a primary paper that best answers the question.
 The leader then prepares a summary presentation, given during our Thursday teaching afternoons, tying together the clinical scenario, point-of-care literature, the chosen piece of primary literature, and an "EBM Pearl".
 They then relate it back to clinical care, and ask the group to reflect on how (or if) to utilize the results of the primary paper.
 Far from a dry academic exercise, each session helps us become better clinician-educators, for each other and for our patients.

-The Departments of Family Medicine and Internal Medicine sponsor a weekly Primary Care Grand Rounds for residents, faculty, community attendings and specialists.
-Our department chair, Dr. Colleen Fogarty, co-coordinates this series of presentations by local and national experts on a wide range of primary care related topics.
-Recent topics include the following:
+The Departments of Family Medicine and Internal Medicine sponsor a weekly Primary Care Grand Rounds for residents, faculty, community attendings and specialists at Highland Hospital.
+Our department chair, Dr. Colleen Fogarty, co-coordinates this series of presentations by both primary care physicians and specialists on a wide range of primary care related topics.

 Medicine Noon Conferences